aws-samples/aws-greengrass-lambda-functions/README.md

 - C
   - [ARM32SampleC](functions/ARM32SampleC) - Hello World in C for ARM32 architectures
   - [X86_64SampleC](functions/X86_64SampleC) - Hello World in C for X86_64 architectures

+- Greengrass Provisioner functionality examples
+  - [Reusing functions from other groups (benchmark example)](deployments/benchmark-reuse.conf) - shows how to reuse existing functions in the Greengrass Provisioner by using the tilde `~` wildcard

 ## License Summary